fhoefling/h5xx/README.md

   * Boost: 1.57, 1.58
   * HDF5: 1.8.12, 1.8.16

-h5xx is considered quite stable, and it is under active development.
+h5xx is considered mature.
+It is under active development.